-The City of Light is the most visited city in the world, and for good reason.
-Paris owes it fame to its rich history, incredible historic monuments, and world famous museums.
+Paris is the most visited city in the world, and rightfully so.
+Its fame is attributed to its rich history, impressive historic monuments, and world-renowned museums.

-It won’t be a restful 2 days in Paris, there’s just so much you’ll want to see and do.
-But you can see the classic sites and make the most of your time before moving on to other parts of France.
+Although your two days in Paris may not be the most restful, there is so much to see and do that you won’t want to waste any time.
+This itinerary will allow you to experience the classic sites and make the most of your time before moving on to other parts of France.